BarefootCoders/stellar-engine/fast/stages-aw/3-security/README.md

 # Shared security resources and VPC Service Controls

-This stage sets up security resources and configurations which impact the whole organization, or are shared across the hierarchy to other projects and teams.
+This stage sets up security resources and configurations which impact the whole Google Cloud Organization, or are shared across the hierarchy to other projects and teams.

 The design of this stage is fairly general, providing